ckochx/cat_feeder_ex/README.md

 Use Nerves, Stepper Motors, and a Raspberry Pi Zero to drive an automated cat feeder.

+I took a lot of inspiration (and some code) from http://wsmoak.net/2016/02/08/stepper-motor-elixir.html

 ## Targets

+I wrote this code using a Raspberry Pi Zero, so all the real testing was done with that device: `MIX_TARGET=rpi0`

 Nerves applications produce images for hardware targets based on the `MIX_TARGET` environment variable.
 If `MIX_TARGET` is unset, `mix` builds an